Attenborough Building

 The University's hilltop location makes the top floor of the tower one of the best vantage points in the city, to the extent that the University have fixed a notice at the base of the tower warning tourists that it is not open for the public "to view the city from a height".
 The top floor currently houses offices for the research students of the School of Archaeology and Ancient History, and formerly contained music practice rooms, including a full-size grand piano, until it was moved out on 29 March 2007.

 The seminar block includes the main entrance to the building.
 It is connected to the second floor of the tower by a covered bridge.
 It contains small teaching rooms on four levels, including one basement level.
 The block underwent significant refurbishment during the summer of 2005, including work to install a lift to make the building conform to the Disability Discrimination Act – previously, access to the different levels of the seminar block was by staircase only.
 While the base of the tower uses yellow-brown brick seen in other buildings on campus, the seminar block features a concrete finish that more closely matches Denys Lasdun's adjacent brutalist Charles Wilson Building.

 In front of the main entrance is a raised piazza, beneath which are the subterranean lecture theatres.
 There are two lecture theatres, seating 204 and 96 people respectively.
 The third room was previously a proscenium theatre, and was used by the Leicester University Theatre (LUT) society for their performances.
 In 2003, the theatre was converted into the 144-seat University Film Theatre, featuring a projection screen and surround sound system, in preparation of the launch of a new Film Studies degree.

-The building should not be confused with the Attenborough Arts Centre, which is located on the opposite side of University Road, adjacent to the University's Medical Sciences Building.
+The building should not be confused with the Richard Attenborough Centre for Disability and the Arts, which is located on the opposite side of University Road, adjacent to the University's Medical Sciences Building.

-Thoughts on the building
+Trivia

 Due to its unusual design, it has been compared by Leicester residents to a giant "cheese grater".